hassaan763/Langchain_Practices/README.md

 - `4_chains_parallel.py`
 - `5_chains_branching.py`

-Learn how to create chains using Chat Models and Prompts to automate tasks.
+how to create chains using Chat Models and Prompts to automate tasks.

 ### 4. RAG (Retrieval-Augmented Generation)